Coderrob/UnitOfWork/README.md

 implementations for these abstractions are in the UnitOfWork.EntityFramework project where they've been implemented with EF backing classes.

-THe core to these abstractions are the IUnitOfWork and IRepository interfaces below:
+The core to these abstractions are the IUnitOfWork and IRepository interfaces below:

 ```
     public interface IUnitOfWork : IDisposable